 In addition, bacteria from sanitary sewer line leaks, nitrates from lawn fertilizers or agricultural sources, and chemicals from spills are all contamination risks to groundwater.
 The number of potential contaminant sources are greater in Saskatoon when compared to rural areas due to the higher population density and more variable land use within city limits.
 Contaminants can reach aquifers either by infiltrating through soil and migrating through groundwater or by entering poorly maintained or abandoned groundwater wells.

 While the City does not expect there are many residents using domestic wells on properties where City water service is available, the number of active wells in use is currently unknown.
-The installation and operation of private groundwater wells for domestic purposes is not addressed by current bylaws.
-Because these wells do not require approvals or licencing by the Water Security Agency, up-to-date records are unavailable.
+The installation of private groundwater wells for domestic purposes is prohibited as per Bylaw 7567 the Waterworks Bylaw, updated in November 2022.

 Groundwater is an important natural resource that requires protection to ensure its viability is sustained for present and future users.
 Groundwater is not restricted by property, municipal, city or provincial boundaries.
 As a rural province, there are large numbers of properties and municipalities that utilize groundwater as a drinking and irrigation supply.